 A common style for a twill weave shirts is two over and then two under, with an offset between the rows.
 This creates the distinctive parallel diagonal patterns you see in the weave of twill shirts.
 The black and white pattern image below gives an example of a twill weave.

-In the diagram above the parts where the threads are show in white are the threads which are raised.
-Twill weave is often used for jeans and if you look at your jeans you will often see diagonal ridges which are the result of the twill weave.
+In the diagram above the parts where the threads are shown in white are the threads which are raised.
+Twill weave is often used for jeans and if you look at a typical pair of jeans you will see diagonal ridges which are the result of the twill weave.
 If the lines run to the right then that is known as the Z direction.
-If the lines run to the left then that is known as S direction.
-If you turn a shirt or your jeans inside and out and look at the back then you will see that the pattern is reversed.
-The jeans I’m wearing today have a Z direction on the outside and an S direction on the inside.

 Twill weaves are also a grouping which covers other different kinds of weaves like herringbone, chevron and houndstooth.
-Herringbone is a type of broken twill, as the twill reverses directions at regular intervals.
+Herringbone is a type of broken twill where the twill reverses directions at regular intervals.

-Twill shirts tend to be heavier than poplin shirts and therefore will keep you warmer.
+Twill shirts are typically heavier than poplin shirts and therefore will keep you warmer.
 This makes them better for colder weather.
 Another advantage of twill shirts is that the heavier weave makes them easier to iron than shirts which are poplin weave.
-Most of the major shirt retailers like Charles Tyrwhitt, Thomas Pink and TM Lewin sell twill shirts.
-Just head to their websites in the links above and type twill into the search boxes at the top of their home pages.
+All of the major shirt retailers including Charles Tyrwhitt and TM Lewin sell twill shirts.
+Head to their websites and type “twill” into the search boxes.